 district: 15th Arrondissement Vaugirard

-Five years in the making, French property developer Pierre Beckerich’s model of full hotel service layered over Airbnb-type accommodation has opened March 2017.
-The YOOMA Urban Lodge is set between mini skyscrapers (including the unmissable 1970s Totem Tower) overlooking a busy riverside road in the 15th arrondissement of central Paris.
+YOOMA Urban Lodge, a model of full hotel service layered over Airbnb-type accommodation, is set between the mini skyscrapers (including the unmissable 1970s Totem Tower) of the 15th arrondisement overlooking a busy riverside road.

 If the striking graphics look familiar, it’s because Ito managed to lure his friend Daniel Buren onboard the project.
 In what is probably his largest permanent Parisian installation since his forest of columns at the Palais-Royal, the legendary French artist unfurls his trademark MO of coloured strips and blocks into the reception-lounge, adjacent restaurant and interior hallways.